-The FoodChain ID Gluten-Free Certification Standard is intended for products sold in North America and Canada.
-The Standard covers the procurement, production, handling, processing, storage, distribution, and labelling of foods to validate the absence of gluten.
+The FoodChain ID Gluten-Free Certification Standard is available in Europe for products intended for sale in North America and Canada.
+The Standard covers the procurement, production, handling, processing, storage, distribution, and labeling of foods to validate the absence of gluten.

 The FoodChain ID Gluten-Free Certification Standard provides sites with independent, third-party certification verifying that their production and handling systems, quality systems, and products are free from the presence of gluten and are in compliance with requirements of the FoodChain ID Gluten-Free Standard to exclude gluten.

-This certification program is intended to correspond with USA Food Allergen Labelling and Consumer Protection Act (FALCPA) / Gluten-free label claim and USA Food and Drug Administration’s (FDA) final ruling.
-This ruling requires a manufacturer of a food that voluntarily chooses to use a gluten-free claim, the food bearing the claim in its labelling may not contain:
+This certification program is intended to correspond with the US Food Allergen Labeling and Consumer Protection Act (FALCPA) and the US Food and Drug Administration’s (FDA) final rule.

 A product must be ≤ 10 ppm gluten in order to make a FoodChain ID Gluten-Free product claim.